YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Ask for the amount, currency, payment schedule, deposit amount, accepted methods, possible card or transfer fees, what is included, and whether any refund policy exists.
 Also confirm who the payment is being made to.
 If a bank account, payment link, or card terminal uses a different company or individual name than the clinic you believe you are booking, ask why before sending money.

 Cash payment is not a red flag by itself.
-In fact, cash is still the primary and often preferred payment method in many hair transplant clinics in Turkey because it can avoid international card blocks, delayed transfers, extra bank fees, and currency conversion surprises.
+It is common in many hair transplant clinics in Turkey because international cards can be blocked, transfers can arrive late, and currency conversion fees can surprise patients.
 Card or bank transfer can also be legitimate.
 The warning sign is not cash.
 The warning sign is a payment conversation that becomes vague or pressured while the medical plan remains unclear.

 Many people focus so strongly on whether cash is normal in Turkey that they miss the stronger concern.
 What exactly are you paying for?
 A low graft price means little if surgeon involvement in hair transplant surgery is unclear.